Lyamc/bcachefs-script/README.md

 1) Run it, choose "1", pray that the script works on whatever version of OS you have.
 2) Reboot
 3) Run it again, choose "2", pray some more
-4) Reboot in to new install.
+4) Reboot into the newly installed OS.
 Feel free to give me feedback, I don't know what I'm doing, I just keep doing things till they work.
 In the future I'll probably add a prompt for adding the formatting options.